 With respect to financial volatility, Edwards (1999) found that capital controls in Chile helped reduce stock market instability but did not help reduce short-term interest rate volatility.
-In addition, Edwards (1999) found that the controls in Chile may have been able to protect the economy from small shocks, but were not effective in preventing contagion originated in large shocks and had unexpected costs.
-Edwards writes:
+In addition, Edwards (1999) found that the controls in Chile may have been able to protect the economy from small shocks, but were not effective in preventing contagion originated in large shocks.